lubeda/EspHoMaTriXv2/README.md

       url: https://github.com/home-assistant/assets/raw/master/logo/logo-special.png
 ```

 The id of the icons is used later to configure the screens to display.
-So you should name them wisely.
+So, you should name them wisely.
 If you like to group icons, you should prefix them e.g. with "weather_" (see Service **del_screen**)

 The first defined icon will be used as a fallback icon, in case of an error, e.g. if you use a non-existing icon id.

 GIFs are limited to 110 frames to limit the used amount of flash space.

 All other solutions provide ready-made icons, especially Lametric has a big database of [icons](https://developer.lametric.com/icons).
 Please check the copyright of the icons you use.
-The maximum amount of icons is limited to 90 in the code and also by the flash space and the RAM of your board.
+The maximum number of icons is limited to 90 in the code and also by the flash space and the RAM of your board.

 See also [icon parameter](#icons)